nggaaa/dark-welcome-arduino-ide/readme.md

-# How To Change Welcome Screen To Dark
+# How Change Arduino Welcome Screen To Dark

 If you use a dark theme, it will be less if the welcome screen and about are still the default. therefore I made this so that the welcome screen and about become dark.